 What To Do After a Small Plane Crash

 Determining the cause of a small plane crash requires experts to evaluate the wreckage and the crash data.
 The underlying cause is often not apparent in airplane crashes.
 You should also be aware that in some cases, your own insurance policies (accidental death, etc.) may apply in a plane crash.
-If your loved one was injured or killed in a plane crash, speak to a personal injury attorney to determine your rights.
+If your loved one was injured or killed in a plane crash, speak to an aviation accident attorney to determine your rights.
 They can help you evaluate what your rights are.
 Contact your own insurance agent before flying in a small plane to check your coverage in the event of an accident.